 5 Hemphill BaldMaggie ValleySee on map

 During fall, the call of the mountains always seems a little louder.
 One answer?
 A breathtaking hike on the Hemphill Bald loop.
-Located in the Great Smoky Mountains, Hemphill Bald features epic scenery and plenty of ways to enjoy it.
+Located in NC's Great Smoky Mountains, Hemphill Bald features epic scenery and plenty of ways to enjoy it.
 Hit the trail in your favorite pair of boots or saddle up at the Cataloochee Ranch and a take a leisurely horseback ride through mountains with 250 million years of history.